-Marc Zahn (Swiss), a resident of Switzerland, spent the major part of his career in the financial industry.

-He was the CEO of two banks in Switzerland and was also the CEO of a stock exchange in Frankfurt and Zurich.
-Marc Zahn now is a member of the Board of Directors and the Head of Business Development of Industrie-und Finanzkontor Ets., an independent advisory and fiduciary trust company in Vaduz (Liechtenstein).
-He holds an Honours Degree in economics of the Zurich University of Applied Services and a Post-graduate MBA of the Harvard Business School and the St. Gallen Business School.
+Marc Zahn (Swiss) spent the major part of his career in the financial industry.
+He was the CEO of two banks in Switzerland and also was the CEO of a stock exchange in Frankfurt and Zurich.
+Marc Zahn now is the Chief Operating Officer and Head of Business Development of Industrie- und Finanz-kontor, an independent advisory and fiduciary trust company in Vaduz (Liechtenstein).
+He holds an Honours Degree in Economics of the Zurich University of Applied Services and a Post-graduate MBA of the Harvard Business School and the St. Gallen Business School.